Security-Engineering-Lab/Azure-Internship-Capstone-Project/learning-paths/github/devops/get-started-with-azure-devops.md

 Waste means we're having to rewrite code and throw away the old code.
 Waste is time spent on tasks that don't have direct customer value. ✅

+# 1.5 Summary

+As you can see, Mara and her team face a number of challenges.
+Although releases happen eventually, Mara feels they can happen much more frequently and efficiently.

+Mara hopes she can convince the team it's at least worth testing out a DevOps approach.
+Perhaps they can apply a few DevOps practices as they finish up work on the *Space Game* website.

+## What is DevOps?

+At this point, we haven't yet defined DevOps.
+We'll do that in the next module.
+But for now, think of DevOps as something that brings together people, processes and products, automating software delivery to provide continuous value to your users.

+Azure DevOps is a suite of services that spans the entire DevOps life cycle.
+Azure DevOps starts with planning and goes all the way through deployment and monitoring.
+If you already have some pieces in place, you can select which services you want to use.
+Azure DevOps integrates with many tools, like Jenkins.

+We'll go deeper into Azure DevOps in future modules.
+You can also check out these resources:

+* Azure DevOps
+* DevOps Resource Center